 Then visit the open-air museum Etara near Gabrovo to learn about traditions and handicrafts and buy the most authentic souvenirs you’ll find in the country.

 Don’t miss a visit to a typical Bulgarian restaurant while you’re somewhere in the beautiful mountain ranges for some atmosphere and maybe even some traditional Bulgarian dances.

 Essential Bulgarian food and drinks

 Bulgarian cuisine is an experience for all the senses.
 Don’t try to count calories, just enjoy every single meal – I’m sure all the sightseeing has made you hungry.

 Start your day with a big breakfast to give you enough energy to explore.
 You can find little bakery shops in every neighbourhood with typical pastries, such as banitsa, kifla or milinka.

-For lunch try tarator (a yoghurt soup) in summer or teleshko vareno (veal soup) in winter and a salad (shopska salad is the best).
+For lunch try tarator (a yoghurt soup) in summer or teleshko vareno (veal stew) in winter and a salad (shopska salad is the best if you love cheese).

 For dinner, order a kebapche or three!
 And if you prefer to skip the meat, then kashkaval pane (breaded and pan-fried with Bulgarian yellow cheese) is the right choice for you.

 Bulgarian wines are world-renowned and a great accompaniment to any meal.
 If you can’t finish an entire bottle by yourself, just order a glass or two.
 White wine lovers shouldn’t miss Dimiat, which is indigenous to Bulgaria, and red wine lovers should at least try Mavrud and Shiroka Melnishka loza (broadleaf Melnik vine).

 Whether you’re drinking wine or not, order mineral water.
 Bulgaria is rich in mineral waters and beyond enjoying them in the pool, you should also bring them to the table.